 I use a Canon T7i for all of the video where it is me on camera.
 I love it because it has a flip out screen, which makes it easy to compose the shot while I am sitting behind the desk.
 It has served me very well.

-I use a variety of flash cards for the camera, but have had the best luck with PNY cards specifically designed for HD camera.
+I use a variety of SD cards for the camera, but have had the best luck with PNY cards specifically designed for HD camera.

 For lights I use a simple 2-point light system rather than a traditional 3.
 The light kit I chose is called the PBL STUDIO PHOTOGRAPHY VIDEO LIGHT KIT CONTINUOUS LIGHTING KIT VIDEO LIGHTING EZ 24″ x 24″ SOFTBOX.
 It does remarkable well for such an inexpensive kit.
 The bulbs are 5500K daylight bulbs, which helps me adjust the settings for the camera, making everything look like natural light.